Have you ever tried to send or receive a firearm but weren’t sure how to do it?

 For long-guns (rifles and shotguns), the FFL can transfer the firearm to a resident of any state as long as it’s legal in both states.
 Handguns, however, can only be transferred to residents of the state where the FFL is located.

 Because you can only ship a firearm across state lines to an FFL, you should ALWAYS get a copy of the recipient FFL before you ship the firearm!
-Once you get a copy, I highly recommend that you use the ATF’s FFL E-Z Check system.
-It’s not a requirement but it ensures that you didn’t get a fraudulent copy, a fake address, or a surrendered FFL (after it was copied).
+Once you get a copy, I highly recommend that you use the ATF’s FFL E-Z Check system (we explain the EZ Check System here) It’s not a requirement but it ensures that you didn’t get a fraudulent copy, a fake address, or a surrendered FFL (after it was copied).

 I’m obviously biased, but this is one of the reasons I recommend getting your own FFL (even from your home).
 With an FFL, guns can be shipped straight to you – no transfer through another FFL needed!
 And if you’d like to get NFA firearms, you’ll want to be an SOT, and not get a “Class 3 License.”